 When selecting your WiFi network on a device, you might have a choice between 5 GHz and 2.4 GHz frequencies which should be decided based on the location, distance, and requirements of your devices.

-Note: Ignite WiFi Gateway (formerly known as Fibre+ Gateway) supports both 2.4 GHz and 5 GHz bands, but these won't appear separately in lists of available networks.
+Note: Rogers Xfinity Gateway (formerly known as Fibre+ Gateway) supports both 2.4 GHz and 5 GHz bands, but these won't appear separately in lists of available networks.
 Instead, the modem automatically routes your devices to the optimal frequency using a feature called band steering.

 5 GHz frequency can carry more data and supply faster speed, but it has less coverage and is affected more easily by common obstacles.